-The first numerical realisation of a time domain boundary element formulation originates from Mansur \cite{man} in the 80th of the last century.
-Despite often used, this approach suffers from instabilities (see, \eg\cite{peirce97}).
+The first numerical realisation of a time-domain boundary element (BE) formulation originates from Mansur \cite{man} in the 80th of last century.
+Despite its popularity, it suffers from instabilities (see, \eg\cite{peirce97}).
 A stable space-time formulation has been published by Bamberger and Ha-Duong~\cite{bambduong}, and has been further explored by the group of Aimi~\cite{aimi08a,aimi12a}.
 These approaches work directly in time domain.
-However, a transformation to Laplace or Fourier domain results in suitable formulations as well, \eg~\cite{cruri}.
-Formulations in transformed domains have the advantage of being efficient from a memory point of view, since essentially only elliptic problems have to be solved, which are of the size of one time step of the time-domain methods.
+Nonetheless, a transformation to Laplace or Fourier domain results in suitable formulations as well, \eg~\cite{cruri}.
+Formulations in transformed domains offer efficiency from a memory point of view, since essentially only elliptic problems have to be solved, which corresponds to the size of one time step of the time-domain methods.
 However, to reconstruct the time-dependent solution, numerous frequency-dependent solutions have to be computed, whose solution by iterative solvers is computationally expensive, especially for higher frequencies.
-Furthermore, the inverse transformation technique necessitates to choose a suitable set of parameters, which often lack physical motivation.
+Furthermore, the inverse transformation technique necessitates to choose a suitable set of parameters, which often lacks physical motivation.
 In contrast, time-domain methods require a huge amount of memory since the matrices have to be stored for each time step (up to a cut-off in 3D).
 Somehow positioned between transformation and time-domain methods are BE formulations based on the convolution quadrature (CQ) method as proposed by Lubich~\cite{lubich88a,lubich88b}.
 Such a BE formulation is a true time-stepping method utilising the fundamental solutions and properties in Laplace domain.
 Applications of the CQ to BE methods can be found, \eg in~\cite{schanz01a,schanz97e}.
-The generalisation of this seminal technique to variable time-step sizes has been proposed by L\'opez-Fern\'andez and Sauter~\cite{lopezfernandez13a, lopezfernandez15b} and is called the generalised convolution quadrature method (gCQ).
+The generalisation of this seminal technique to variable time-step sizes has been proposed by L\'opez-Fern\'andez and Sauter~\cite{lopezfernandez13a, lopezfernandez15b} and is called the generalised convolution quadrature (gCQ) method.
 Applications can be found in acoustics with absorbing boundary conditions~\cite{sauterschanz17a} and in thermoelasticity~\cite{leitner20a}.
-A comparison of a transformation and a CQ based BE method can be found in~\cite{schanz15a}.
+A comparison of a transformation- and a CQ-based BE method can be found in~\cite{schanz15a}.